-It might take several months for a patient suffering from stage 4 bedsores to recover, especially if there are health conditions other than nursing home bedsores.
-However, many patient's pressure injuries heal well and go back to their normal activities.Health Prognosis for Nursing Home Residents with a Stage 4 Bedsore
+It might take several months for a patient suffering from stage 4 severe bedsores to experience healing, especially if there are health conditions.
+However, many patients' pressure injuries heal well and return to normal activities.Health Prognosis for Nursing Home Residents with a Stage 4 Bedsore

-A study done at the Department of Veterans Affairs showed that patients with stage 4 pressure ulcers had a higher mortality rate if they were age 75 or older, had an acute illness, or suffered malnutrition.
+A study done at the Department of Veterans Affairs showed that patients with stage 4 ulcers had a higher mortality rate if they were age 75 or older, had an acute illness, and suffered malnutrition.

 Examples of health prognosis for individuals with progressive serious pressure wounds include:

-- Serious bedsore on heels of a patient with multiple sclerosis.
+- Serious stage 4 bedsore on heels of a patient with multiple sclerosis.

 - A large wound on the heels of a patient with Crohn's disease.

-- Stage III decubitus ulcer, sacral area of a patient with spinal cord injury.
+- Stage III decubitus ulcers, sacral area of a patient with spinal cord injury.

 - Dermatitis on the right ankle harmed a bed-ridden patient for three months due to pressure from the edge of the mattress and friction from the sheet.
-Dermatitis started as a blister and progressed to Stage II before it was recognized.
+Dermatitis started as a blister and progressed to Stage II before being recognized.

 - Patient with leukemia in remission lying in bed.
-Decubitus ulcer (bed sore) on the scrotum, with necrosis, where the skin dies, undermining the scrotal skin.
+Decubitus ulcer (stage 4 bed sore) on the scrotum, with necrosis, where the skin dies, undermining the scrotal skin.
 The skin ulcer was caused by a benign tumor which prevented the patient from rolling over in bed until it was surgically removed several weeks later.

-- Positioning devices prevent the development of bedsores and nursing home residents with mobility challenges.
+- Positioning devices prevent the development of stage 4 bedsores and nursing home abuse residents with mobility challenges.

 - A patient with chronic lung disease lies in bed at home with a pressure sore on the bottom of the foot.

-The evidence, facts, and medical conditions involved in every stage 4 bedsore case are unique.
-Because of that, it is difficult to identify the case's merits and value easily.
+The evidence, facts, and medical conditions involved in every stage 4 bedsore event make every case unique.
+Because of that, it is difficult to identify the case's merits and value without an extensive assessment.

 However, our personal injury attorneys use your specific valuation tools to determine a claim's value.
-Typically, we will determine the value of your case on specific factors, including:
+Typically, we will determine the value of your case on certain factors, including:

-- The cost of medical expenses and hospitalization bills
+- Cost of medical expenses and hospitalization bills

-- The pain and suffering endured as a result of the injury
+- Pain and suffering endured as a result of the injury

 - Mental and emotional distress